How to RUB Your Residents

 To solve for these variables, we simply add in a multiplier to ensure one resident is not paying more than their fair share.
 We might notice a washing machine uses 30% more water so we assigned it a factor of 1.3x per month.

-The good news is that there are many ways you can recoup your utility costs with RUBS.
-If you’re overwhelmed by the options, contact a utility billing expert.
-They will work with you to determine the best setup for your unique property and if you should apply different calculations for each utility.
+Contact Zego to find out if a RUBS billing method can be used at each of your properties.
+Our utility billing experts work with you to determine the best setup for your unique property and if you should apply different calculations for each utility.
 Regardless of which RUBS method is chosen, the benefits are the same – you’ll recoup more of utility costs, have stronger expense forecasting, and see reduced utility consumption.

 So, how will you choose to RUB your residents?